The Right Eye Protection Should

 Selecting the right eye protection involves careful consideration of the specific hazards you'll encounter.
 Here's a structured approach:

-3. Check for ANSI Z87.1 Compliance: Always ensure that your eye protection meets the ANSI Z87.1 standard.
+3. Check for ANSI Z87.1 Compliance: Always confirm that your eye protection meets the ANSI Z87.1 standard.
 This certification guarantees that the eyewear has undergone rigorous testing and meets specific impact and optical requirements.

 6. Understand Proper Use and Maintenance: Follow the manufacturer's instructions regarding the proper use, cleaning, and storage of your eye protection.
 This helps maintain its effectiveness and prolong its lifespan.